sigasi/sigasi_insights/content/manual/rules/vector-width-in-assignments-and-port-maps.md

 ---
-title: Vector width in assignments and port maps
+title: Vector Width in Assignments and Port Maps
 ---

 Sigasi Studio checks the vector size in assignments and port maps.
 This check works at type-time and takes the (symbolic) value of generics into account.